 But why does that pro tem judge keep looking at his watch?
 While the law that permits judges pro tempore has existed for nearly 20 years, it hasn’t changed much.
 In fact, judges pro tempore are still compensated at the original pay rate: $20 per day.
 For attorneys that may make over $200 per hour in private practice, this makes serving as a judge pro tempore work that primarily compensates the attorney in experience by allowing the serving attorney to gain additional insight into other areas of courtroom practice.

 If you interested hiring attorneys who have experience in more than just one role in the courtroom, contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.